Fruitful-Esther/FTL-DATA-ANALYSIS-EXCEL-MASTER-CLASS/excel-training.md

-# FTL DATA ANALYSIS MASTER CLASS - MICROSOFT EXCEL 201
+# DATA ANALYSIS MASTER CLASS - MICROSOFT EXCEL

 Hello there!
 You are on your way to becoming a professional Data Analyst.
 Let's get started!